vigor-nf/vigor/README.md

 - This is a graphical version of the setup described by the `bench/config.sh` file in this repository

 Figure 11:
-- SOSPTODO how to do this one?
+- SOSPTODO show detailed data, for now you just have to believe us... sorry

 Table 1:
 - These are the NFs mentioned in `Vigor NFs`

 Table 2:
-- These numbers are obtained using their corresponding targets as mentioned in `Vigor NFs` SOSPTODO fix the targets, make dsos dpdk and ixgbe completely separate, add target for uclibc
+- These numbers are obtained using their corresponding targets as mentioned in `Vigor NFs` (SOSPTODO fix the targets, make dsos dpdk and ixgbe completely separate, add target for uclibc)

 Table 3:
 - These numbers are obtained using the targets mentioned in `Vigor NFs`; note that we count traces (as reported at the end of a KLEE run), not prefixes, and that to get the per-trace time we divide the total user time by the number of traces.